thanhhoann/obsidian/courses.md

 - I don't like to spend money, so I'll stick to free tier (text only)
 - String validation on student number
 - AI for chatbot to index the searching idea, or simply gather all ideas to create a new one (if the student ask to create a new one)

+# how to be better than now ?